adyxax/www/content/blog/kubernetes/k3s-ipv6-outgoing-nat.md

 If you followed my [Making dual stack ipv6 work with k3s]({{< ref k3s-ipv6.md >}}) article a few months ago, you ended up with a setup where outgoing ipv6 traffic does not work.
 I only needed to have my pods reachable from the internet and did not try to generate ipv6 traffic originating from the cluster so never encountered the problem.

-One of my kind readers did and reached out to me about the issue : thank your Mo!
+One of my kind readers did and reached out to me about the issue : thank you Mo!

 ## The problem